 Step-by-step Guide to Recovering Data from Drive with I/O Device Error

 Step 1.
-Launch MiniTool Power Data Recovery, and then select Damaged Partition Recovery.
+Launch MiniTool Power Data Recovery, and then select suitable data recovery module.

-Power Data Recovery is equipped with five functional modules:
+Power Data Recovery is equipped with 4 functional modules:

-- Digital Media Recovery can help users recover photo files, music files and video files from storage devices such as memory card and USB flash disk.
+- Removable Disk Drive recovers photo files, music files and video files from storage devices such as memory card and USB flash disk.

-- CD/DVD Recovery recovers lost and deleted files from damaged, scratched or defective CD and DVD discs.
+- CD/DVD Drive recovers lost and deleted files from damaged scratched or defective CD and DVD discs.

 Step 2.
-Select the drive you want to recover, and then click Full Scan button to scan the entire device sector by sector.
+Select the drive you want to recover, then click Scan to scan for desired data in the disk sector by sector.
 For the best recovery result, please wait until the full scan is complete.

 Step 3.
-Check all needed files, and then click Save button to store them on a safe place.
+Verify the files recovered are there, and then click Save to store them on a safe place.

-1. Before recovering files, you can preview the attributes of the selected file: apart from thumbnail, attributes such as file name and file size of the selected file will emerge on the right side.
-What's more, you can preview photos before saving.
+- Preview: before recovering files, you can preview the attributes such as file name and file size of the selected file on the right side.
+You can also preview photos before saving.

-3. Filter: filter out needless data by file name, file size, creation time, and so on.
-This feature is very useful when the name of found file has been changed.
-For instance, if you only want to recover word documents, you can choose "*.doc, *.xls, *ppt" to filter out "*.zip, *.wav, *.jpg" and other types of files.
+- Filter: filter files by file name, file size, creation time, etc. For instance, if you only want to recover photos, you can choose "*.jpg,*.gif,*.png,*.psd,*.tif” to filter out other types of files.

-4. Export Scan Result: after scan, we can export all scanning results to a specified place, which makes it possible to load previous results without rescanning.
+- Export Scan Result: after scanning for recoverable files, we can export the results to a specific location so we can load previous results in the future without rescanning.

 After recovering lost data, let's see how to fix the external hard drive I/O error.

-Part 3: 6 Methods to Fix The "I/O Device Error" Problem
+Part 3: How to Fix The "I/O Device Error" Problem

 Solution 1: Ensure the storage device connection is working correctly

-As we've mentioned above, this "I/O device error" problem can be caused by wrong connection.
-Therefore, you should check the USB connection.
-Disconnect the storage medium, and connect it with another USB port or USB cable, USB adaptor or USB card reader.
-You can read your desired information as usual if this is caused by faulty connection.
+The affected storage device might not have been connected properly.
+To check the connection, disconnect the storage medium and connect it with another USB port, USB cable, USB adaptor, or USB card reader.
+Data on the device should be able to be read as usual if this is caused by a faulty connection.

 Solution 2: Download, install or update your device driver

-If the computer storage device drive is outdated, damaged or incompatible with your attached device, you will receive the error message: "The request could not be performed because of an I/O device error."
+If the computer storage device driver is outdated, damaged or incompatible with your attached device, it might affect its input/output functionality.

-Now, to solve this issue, you should download, install or update your device driver, and then disconnect this device and try it again on your computer to see whether it can be detected well there.
+Download, install or update your device driver, and then disconnect and reconnect this device to see whether if I/O is fixed.